VRConservation/cmp5/1_intro.md

 Findings included a series of principles for adaptive project cycle management.
 Around the same time, CMP also conducted a “Rosetta Stone” exercise to line up the existing planning systems used by different member organizations and identify similarities and differences in approaches and terminology.
 Building on these products, CMP member organizations contributed their institution-specific planning and implementation approaches to develop and refine Version 1.0 of the Conservation Standards.

-:::{hint} WHATS NEW IN VERSION 5.0?
+:::{hint} BOX1: WHATS NEW IN VERSION 5.0?
 :class: dropdown
 Version 5.0 reflects the collective input and collaborative effort of CMP members and the broader Conservation Standards community.
 These individuals worked together to develop content for CMP-prioritized updates, drawing on their diverse on-the-ground implementation experiences.
 Main highlights include:
 - Changes to and clarifications of terminology to better communicate key concepts
 - Greater detail on Steps 3-5
 - Additional emphasis on the use and importance of evidence across all steps of the Conservation Standards
-- Clarification of the relationship between the Conservation Standards and other decision- support frameworks
+- Clarification of the relationship between the Conservation Standards and other decision-support frameworks
 - Attention to the importance of scale to achieve greater impact
 - Emphasis on how behavior change and behavioral insights inform conservation actions
 - Update of climate change considerations